usri/azure-terraform-SingleKafkaNode/README.md

 ```

 > [!IMPORTANT]
-> Kafka does need Java in order to run and Git is needed in order to clone and build the Solace connector.
+> Kafka and the Solace Connector do need Java 8 in order to run and Git is needed in order to clone and build the Solace connector.
 This terraform script takes care of these requirements, but if you are going to configure Kafka on an existing VM, please make sure Java and Git are installed.

 ## Kafka Installation and Configuration